robtimus/json-object-mapper/README.md

 The following are supported:
 * Scalar types (`boolean`, `bool`, `integer`, `int`, `float`, `double`, `string`).
 * Object types.
-If not a fully qualified class name, it is resolved against the declaring class.
-Note: `use` clauses are not inspected and therefore cannot be used to prevent having to use fully qualified class names.
 * `\stdClass`.
 * Arrays of the above; append `[]` after the type.

 ### Including and excluding JSON properties

+Note: all of the below annotations are located in namespace `Robtimus\JSON\Mapper\Annotations`, and either need to be included with a `use` statement, or be used with their fully qualified class names.

 #### @JSONAccessorType
 A class can be annotated with `@JSONAccessorType("<ACCESSOR_TYPE>")` to change what is automatically included.
 The following are valid accessor types: